 Summer is also a good time to see the various wetland plants.
 Amongst the reed and sedges, special wetland flowers include yellow iris, marsh cinquefoil and greater spearwort.

 Look out for the big clumps of royal fern – a Pant y Sais speciality.

 Britain’s largest and rarest spider, the fen raft spider, lives here but you are much more likely to spot butterflies and dragonflies during your visit.

-The other access to the reserve is along the towpath adjacent to the Tennant Canal.
-The towpath is not accessible to wheelchairs.
+The Tennant Canal towpath is not accessible to wheelchairs.

-Pant y Sais is located adjacent to the B4290, ½ mile from its junction with the A483.
+Pant y Sais is located in Jersey Marine village adjacent to the B4290.

 Pant y Sais National Nature Reserve is on Ordnance Survey (OS) map 165.